learntheropes/btcpay-booking/README.md

 - Bitcoin: onchain and lightning network, no fee.
 Fully implemented.
 - Crypto: all the currencies supported by [SideShift](https://sideshift.ai/eth/btc), unclear fee, probably between 0.5% and 1% paid by the buyer.
 Not implemented yet but planned.
 - Fiat: I will support only fiat methods not requiring KYC and with the merchant personal info not visible to buyers (proxy services):
   - SEPA (EU) in EUR and CHF, fee about 1.5% paid by the buyer.
-Implemented.
+Fully implemented.
   - PIX (Brazil) in BRL.
 Fee unknown yet, paid by the buyer.
 Planned with proxy under development.
-  - Credit/debit cards (worldwide).
-Evaluating available services.
-Uncertain implementation.
+  - Credit/debit cards (worldwide) in multiple currencies.
+Evaluating available proxies.
+Uncertain implementation, limits will be low for sure.
+  - Apple Pay and Google Pay.
+Same as credit/debit cards.

 ## Setup
 1. Clone the repo.